-The term 'Pension Entitlements' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Pension Entitlements' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Pension entitlements are the monies that have been promised to employees who are guaranteed a pension by the company for which they work.
 The majority of newly issued pensions anymore come from Federal, state, and local government employees.
 Some companies still offer pension entitlements to their employees who serve a minimum number of years with the firm, such as from twenty to thirty years.